Our clients are technological companies from virtually anywhere on Earth who:

 - Trust providers when tasks are clear and no communication is needed.

 We have worked with teams from all sizes, from one-man startups to big multinationals like Zinio or Rakuten.
 Sometimes, we are the only dev team in the project and sometimes we need to coordinate with other teams (QA, marketing, deploys) to ensure the success of the project.

 As a development consultancy who offers end-to-end solutions, we have a multidisciplinary team.
 Each phase of the project has different tasks and responsibilities, and thus requires different skills and knowledge.

 - Web Architect

 Some of our employees are able to do two or three roles, given the circumstances.

 In the next sections of this chapter, you will find a description of each one of them, along with a detailed list of their duties on a project.

 The Project Manager is the ultimate responsible for the project.
 He can be someone with a technical background, someone creative or someone with product management skills, depending on the project needs.
 For example, if the project is exclusively backend development, the Project Manager will be an expert developer.
-If, on the other hand, the project is mostly design, she will be a designer.
+If on the other hand the project requires mostly design, she will be a designer.

 The duties of the Project Manager are the following: